About the President

 During his collegiate undergraduate career, Dr. Cureton played varsity football, earning all-conference recognition his senior year.
 He is especially proud of having started and played in every football game throughout his four-year collegiate career.

 Dr. Cureton has been married to his college sweetheart, Gayle, since 1976.
 They have three children: Luke (Erin), Rachel (Ben), and Michael (Hope).

 The delight in their lives currently is being grandparents.
-Dr. Cureton and Gayle have 9 grandchildren and another one due soon.
+Dr. Cureton and Gayle have eleven grandchildren.